 CEAE 0200 Basic Photovoltaic Systems (45 Hr): Prereq: CEAE 0100 with C grade or higher or Approval to waive ** This course introduces students to the basic principles of utility interactive photovoltaic system design.
 Through classroom and hands-on instruction, the course will prepare individuals to conduct site evaluations, prepare a basic electrical and mechanical design and select appropriate PV system components in accordance with the local municipality.
 Current NEC code updates will also be discussed.

 CEAE 0300 Adv.
 Photovoltaic System (45 Hr): Prereq: Complete CEAE 0200 with C grade or higher.
 Learn to safely work with PV systems; conduct site assessments; adapt mechanical/electrical designs; perform system checkouts/inspections; design, install, maintain & troubleshoot commercial/off-grid PV, battery based and hybrid systems.
 Curriculum is in accordance to the local municipality and current NEC code.
 Students will have hands on experience with a grid tied and off grid systems.

 ** To waive the pre-requisite, a student must be a currently licensed electrician and submit a copy of their license or may test out by completing the CEAE 0100 Final Exam with a score of 80% or higher.

-The full series of courses begins again March 10, 2017 with CEAE 0100, Electrical Principles for Alternative Energy.
+The series of courses begins Fall 2017 with CEAE 0100, Electrical Principles for Alternative Energy.